Security, Protection, Counter Terrorism procedures and mode of operation for HR Security tasks

 in HR Security tasks + HR zones

 Today, we are proud to see tremendous professional achievements by all our candidates who are reaching the peak of our practical completion training.
-Because of these achievements, we can double up the time of practice and drilling instead of spending time on Academic/ Theoretical lectures that are not always understood by all due to language barriers.
+Because of these achievements, we can double the time of practice and drilling, instead of spending time on Academic / Theoretical lectures that are not always understood by all due to language barriers.
 With this upgrade we have managed to reduce the qualification’s duration which poses as a critical economic barrier for many candidates from the Civilian Security Industry.

 ✔ COURSE FEES INCLUDE